jcahueo/react-play-ground/README.md

-# react-play-ground
+# React Playground

-Repository to test react library
+This project tests many parts of react